List of municipality numbers of Norway

 This is a list of municipality numbers used in Norway.

-The numbers originate from 1946, when four-digit codes based on ISO 3166-2:NO were assigned to each municipality.
+The numbers originate from 1946, when four-digit codes were assigned to each municipality.
 This also applied to municipalities which had ceased to exist at the time.
-Urban municipalities got a municipality number in which the third digit was a zero.
+Urban municipalities got municipality numbers in which the third digit was a zero.
+They were later applied in the ISO 3166-2:NO standard.

-Note that this list is still needed for historical purposes, and will have to be copied to a new article prior to any change in numbering due to recent county reforms.